 Overweight children tend to not perform well in their studies due to the continuous ridicule they are subjected to.
-These kinds of behavior from peers affect their everyday life where concentration becomes difficult and a general laid back attitude is observed.
+These kinds of behaviour from peers affect their everyday life where concentration becomes difficult and a generally laid-back attitude is observed.

 Obese children are made the target of peer aggression where they are not only isolated but subjected to verbal and physical bullying.
-Name-calling and being shoved around is common behavior in small school children which can be extremely distressing for the child.
-Children who face this kind of bullying have difficulty in socializing and are prone to destructive behavior like suicidal thoughts, promiscuity and substance abuse.
-Obese children have poor self image which is coupled with unhealthy habits like crash dieting or binge eating.
+Name-calling and being shoved around is common behaviour in small school children which can be extremely distressing for the child.
+Children who face this kind of bullying have difficulty in socializing and are prone to destructive behaviours like suicidal thoughts, promiscuity and substance abuse.
+Obese children have a poor self-image which is coupled with unhealthy habits like crash dieting or binge eating.

 Overweight children also find it embarrassing and difficult to be a part of their school activities as they are made fun of their body image.
 Participation in games and other co-curricular activities are not without any discrimination from the peers which results in a dejected mood.